imsocialcoder/imsocialcoder/README.md

 - 👋 Hi, I’m @imsocialcoder
-- 👀 I’m interested in new software system
+- 👀 I’m interested in new job abroad
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Spring Boot
 - 💞️ I’m looking to collaborate on new projects